martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 INI files are structured as (case sensitive) sections in which you can list keyword/value pairs (like for a dictionary) separated by either the `=` or `:` signs.
 Values can span multiple lines and comments are accepted as long as the extra lines are  indented with respect to the first line.

-- JSON: Originally developed for JavaScript, very popular in web applications.
+- JSON: Originally developed for JavaScript, they are very popular in web applications.
 The module to read these files is [json](https://docs.python.org/3/library/json.html#module-json) and also part of the standard library.

 ```
 {